parrt/msds501/projects/wordsim.md

 ...
 ```

-One of the problems we have in data science, as is the case here, is that the files can be huge.
+One of the problems we have in data science is that files can be huge, as is the case here.
 5,025,028,820 characters is 5 gigabytes (5G), which could expand to much more after loading it into memory.
 This will start to get close to the amount of RAM you have in your laptop but you should be okay.
-Even with a fast machine with an SSD instead of a spinning disk, it takes a few minutes to load all of that text and converted into floating-point numbers.
+Even with a fast machine with an SSD instead of a spinning disk, it takes a few minutes to load all of that text and convert it into floating-point numbers.
 That will be painfully slow as you try to develop your code because you must reload that data every time you start up `wordsim.py`.

 To make development faster and easier, let's convert that text file into a binary format that is not only smaller but much faster to load.
 The idea will be to write a small script to load in the text once and save it in binary into a different file.
 I call my script `save_np.py`, but you can call it whatever you want since I'm not going to run it during testing; it's for your own use.
 Subsequent runs of your main program can load the faster version of the file.
 The goal of the script is to create two new files from the original text version: